Golden Temple: Destruction and reconstruction after Indian independence

 Brahma Chellaney, the Associated Press's South Asia correspondent, was the only foreign reporter who managed to stay on in Amritsar despite the media blackout.
 His dispatches, filed by telex, provided the first non-governmental news reports on the bloody operation in Amritsar.
 His first dispatch, front-paged by The New York Times, The Times of London and The Guardian, reported a death toll about twice of what authorities had admitted.
 According to the dispatch, about 780 militants and civilians and 400 troops had perished in fierce gun-battles.
-Chellaney reported that about "eight to ten" men suspected Sikh militants had been shot with their hands tied.
-In that dispatch, Mr. Chellaney interviewed a doctor who said he had been picked up by the army and forced to conduct postmortems despite the fact he had never done any postmortem examination before.
+Chellaney reported that about "eight to ten" men suspected of being Sikh militants had been shot with their hands tied.
+In that dispatch, Chellaney interviewed a doctor who said he had been picked up by the army and forced to conduct postmortems despite the fact he had never done any postmortem examination before.
 In reaction to the dispatch, the Indian government charged Chellaney with violating Punjab press censorship, two counts of fanning sectarian hatred and trouble, and later with sedition, calling his report baseless and disputing his casualty figures.

-The military action in the temple complex was criticized by Sikhs worldwide, who interpreted it as an assault on the Sikh religion.
+The military action in the temple complex was criticised by Sikhs worldwide, who interpreted it as an assault on the Sikh religion.
 Many Sikh soldiers in the army deserted their units; several Sikhs resigned from civil administrative office and returned awards received from the Indian government.
 Five months after the operation, on 31 October 1984, Indira Gandhi was assassinated in an act of revenge by her two Sikh bodyguards, Satwant Singh and Beant Singh.
 Public outcry over Gandhi's death led to the killings of more than 3,000 Sikhs in Delhi alone, in the ensuing 1984 anti-Sikh riots.
+A few months after the government operation of 1984, major kar seva renovations were undertaken at the shrine complex, including a complete draining and then cleaning of the temple tank (sarovar) by volunteers.

 Following the operation the central government demolished hundreds of houses and created a corridor around the compound called "Galliara" (also spelled Galiara or Galyara) for security reasons.
 This was made into a public park and opened in June 1988.

 In December 2021, a young man was allegedly beaten to death after disrupting the Rehras Sahib (evening prayer) at the sanctum of the temple.
 He reportedly jumped over a railing and picked up the sword lying before the temple's copy of the Guru Granth Sahib, before attempting to touch the Guru Granth Sahib itself.
-He was subsequently overpowered by the sangat and received fatal injuries to the head.
+He was subsequently overpowered by the pilgrims and received fatal injuries to the head.

-Description
+The 2023 Golden Temple blasts occurred on 7 May and on 9 May 2023.